overlookmotel/sequelize-definer/README.md

 	// Task.belongsTo(User);
 	// User.hasMany(Task);

+To prevent a particular field being auto-associated, set `reference` on the field to `null`.

 `autoAssociate` option can also be overridden on an individual model in that model's options.

 #### fields